2-REC/hugo-myblog-theme/README.md

   - special "-" separator to have "floating" section
   - left/right position
   - added taxonomy specific sidebar (different from "list")
+* Summary Tiles
+    * Added possibility to have an image, using tiles as in gallery, with CSS similar to "Creative Protfolio" theme
+* Gallery
+    * Use CSS similar to "Creative Protfolio" theme

+## Removed Features from original Zzo Theme

+* All themes but "light" & "dark"
+* Search feature
 * Swipe
   - Removed swipe shortcodes "swiper" and "swiperItem"
   - Use same "swipe.js" for PhotoSwipe and header (version 2.2.15)

-## Removed Features from original Zzo Theme

-* All themes but "light"
-* Search feature
 * Busuanzi site counter
 * Baidu Analytics